harricoder/mac-setup/README.md

 nothing personal).
 There may be things/ideas worth copying here (I was heavily inspired by existing repos on github) - so knock yourself out.

+The basic usage is quite simple, there are currently 2 entrypoint scripts depending on required context:

+* `./osx_dev_install`  - Installing a general development environment
+* `./osx_music_install` - Setup for music production (i.e. DAW, Soft Synths)

+Each entrypoint works in the same way, you will be presented with a series of questions for scripts that you may want to execute from each 'module'.
-The basic usage is quite simple, run `./osx_install` and it asks you if you want to execute each 'module'.
-This is however really structured in a way which assumes that you say 'yes' to each (option is there to account for re-running in case of initial failure).
+However this is really structured in a way which assumes that you say 'yes' to each (option is there to account for re-running in case of initial failure).

 ## License